 Examples of Games Made with Godot

-If you’re interested in this open-source engine, we recommend checking out the following courses to get you started with your learning!
+If you’re interested in this open source game engine for your choice of best game engines, we recommend checking out the following courses to get you started with your learning!
+You can also read some completely free tutorials if that is more your fancy, or our free ebook offering as well.

 Overall, though, Phaser is a 2D based framework, so it may not be the best suited if you’re trying to make a 3D game.
 Additionally, while the framework is cross-platform, as it is mostly geared for browsers, it comes with some limitations that more powerful, stand-alone engines don’t have.